 All wars draw attention to their aftermath for a moment in time, but I don't think there’s any one war that's happened while we have been running the Aftermath Project that I would say, "Bam!
 There’s a slam dunk answer, that one made people aware of aftermath…"

 I wanted to ask about your work in Rwanda, which is often held up as a sort of shining light in terms of post-conflict resolution.
 How does that conflict illuminate what the Aftermath Project is all about?

-I knew Rwanda needed to be in the project [Terry's "Forgiveness and Conflict: Lessons from Africa" series], because often people are all, "Oh my god!
+I knew Rwanda needed to be in the project, because often people are all, "Oh my god!
 Look at the Rwandans!
 Look at how they have pulled the country back together, look at their forgiving of the past."
 But I was like, 'Wait a minute, is that all there is to this?'

 In the West we really liked Rwanda, because Rwanda got back to business right away.
 They were a known business haven – Paul Kagame came in wanting to restore the economy, parallel with trying to resolve a million court cases which had to use the international tribunals and then Gacaca courts.
 Rwanda looks like what the West wanted Rwanda to look like.
 We poured in money, there were no checks on Kagame’s power, and now he’s laughing.

 I had friends, Rwandan ex-pats, who told me things were very weird there… there are a lot of warning signs under the surface.
 Kagame has become a dictator.
 He’s made it so that people can’t talk about being Hutu or Tutsi – you are all Rwandan.
 The press is essentially a mouthpiece for the government, and people are terrified.
 We supported all the wrong ideas.